WoodratTradeCo/crop-rows-detection/README.md

 Real-time detection of crop rows in maize fields based on autonomous extraction of ROI

 It is a crop rows detection algorithm using YOLOv5 object detection model.
-If you want to test the code, you need to follow the following step:
+If you want to test the code, you need to follow the following steps:
 1. Install the requirment.txt
 2. run detect.py.
 We have prepared 5 videos for testing, the root is test_video/*.mp4(avi).
 Images format is not accepected!
 3. If you want to change the video, you have to rivise the line 300 in detect.py